Cyber-Scythe/Connexion/resources/design-document.md

 * Sending/receiving connection invitations
 * invitations to connect expiring after 24 hours
-* returning a list of most compatible users that have not been previously connected with and that have not been declined an invitation to connect
+* returning a list of most compatible users that have not been previously connected with and that have not been declined, or themselves declined, an invitation to connect
 * returning a list of most compatible users based on the user's current location

 ---